ducphamhuynh/the-band/README.md

 # This is my first front-end web.
 ## I have learned HTML, CSS a long time ago.
-But yet I never practiced because I am to lazy
+But yet I never practiced because I am too lazy